CIS565-Fall-2016/Project2-Stream-Compaction/README.md

 - We're not taking advantage of shared memory inside each block to store the partial sum results.
 - Each level of upsweep/downsweep currently launches a new kernel.
 It would be ideal to use the same kernel and compute the next level there without having to transfer the control back to the CPU.
 - At deeper level in the upsweep/downsweep calls, there are a lot of idle threads not doing work.
 This is wasting a lot of GPU cycles.
-- In the stream compaction phase, in order to find the number of remaining elements after compaction, I launched a new kernel to search for the maximum value in the prefix-sum array that is used to index into the output array.
-This could be a potential bottle neck but I haven't tested a different version to compare.
 - There are quite a bit of memory transfering between GPU & CPU, which initially slowed the application down alot.
 So I rewrote my scan and compaction functions to minimize this memory transfer.

 When testing with different block sizes, I found it pretty interesting that at size 128, it seems to be the most optimal.
 So I decided to use this block size for the rest of profiling